madeyourday/myd-kirby-base/README.md

 ### Node.js

-The whole workflow via grunt relies on Node.js and its package manager npm.
-All you need to do is to [install Node.js](https://nodejs.org/) on your system.
+The whole grunt workflow relies on Node.js and its package manager npm.
+All you need to do is [installing Node.js](https://nodejs.org/) on your system.

 ### grunt-cli